-On 3 October 2024, the rules about the NDIS will start to change.
+On 3 October 2024, the rules about the NDIS started to change.

 The people who work at the NDIS will help you understand the changes to your plan.